-$The \ Parent \ Company \ has \ made \ an \ arrangement \ with \ Life \ Insurance \ Corporation \ for \ Gratuity \ Benefits. \ Now the \ company \ makes \ annual \ properties \ that \ the \ properties \ the \ properties \ that \ the \ properties \ that \ the \ properties \ the \ properties \ that \ the \ properties \ that \ the \ properties \ the \ prope$ contributions to the Employees' Group Gratuity-cum-Life Assurance Scheme of the Life Insurance Corporation of India, a funded defined benefit plan for eligible employees.
+The Parent Company has made an arrangement with Life Insurance Corporation for Gratuity Benefits.
+Now the company makes annual contributions to the Employees' Group Gratuity-cum-Life Assurance Scheme of the Life Insurance Corporation of India, a funded defined benefit plan for eligible employees.
 The present value of the defined benefit obligation and the related current service cost were measured using the Projected Unit Credit Method, with actuarial valuations.

-(i) Reconciliation of opening and closing balances of Defined Benefit Obligation
+(i) Reconciliation of opening and closing balances of Defined Benefit Obligation (Rs. in Lakhs)

-Particulars year ended March 31, 2021 year ended March 31, 2020
+Particulars year endec March 31, 2022 l year ended 2 March 31, 2021

-Present value of the obligation at the beginning of the period 41.68 25.38
+Present value of the obligation at the beginning of the period 29.32 • 41.68

-Interest cost 2.91 1.71
+Interest cost 2.13 2.91

-Current service cost 4.17 6.10
+Current service cost 4.79 4.17

 Past Service Cost - -

-Benefits paid (if any) (0.68) (6.77)
+Benefits paid (if any) - (0.68)

-Actuarial (gain)/loss (18.77) 15.26
+Actuarial (gain)/loss (0.92 ) (18.77)

-Present value of the obligation at the end of the period 29.31 41.68
+Present value of the obligation at the end of the period 35.31 29.31